Teachers unions around the world clash with governments over coronavirus and school reopening plans

 Edwards said he has observed three trends among his organization’s global affiliates.

 In places with “high trust, high dialogue” — including Argentina, New Zealand and Scandinavian countries — teachers “haven’t needed to resort to industrial action,” he said.
-Instead, they have been in continuous talks with policymakers over when and how to reopen schools, and related issues like sick pay and overtime.
+Instead, they have been in continuous talks with policymakers over when and how to reopen schools, and related issues such as sick pay and overtime.

 In Britain, France, Germany and Greece, among other countries in Europe, some unions have been very vocal in opposition to official plans.